-There are great myths that surround vaccines.
+There are a lot of myths that surround vaccines.
 So much information available at our fingertips can cause fear and confusion.
-However, doctors and health experts such as the CDC and the American Academy of Pediatrics suggest that vaccines are safe and highly important.
+However, doctors and health experts, such as the CDC and the American Academy of Pediatrics, suggest that vaccines are safe and highly important.

-Immunization protects our babies from serious illnesses which can lead to death.
+Immunization protects our children from serious illnesses that can lead to death.
 They are so efficient that their implementation has led to a dramatic decline in the emergence of infections.
-They work by creating immunity to various diseases; saving lives in this generation and the ones to come.
+They work by creating immunity against various diseases; saving lives in this generation and the ones to come.
 Therefore, if parents don’t vaccinate their children, they can cause a disease outbreak that could have been easily prevented.
 Likewise, children who aren’t vaccinated can transmit diseases to other children who are too young to be vaccinated, to elderly people, or to those with weak immune systems.

-Vaccinating your baby will help strengthen his immune system and protect him against diseases such as: tetanus, whooping cough, rubella, hepatitis B, polio and others.
+Vaccinating your child will help strengthen his immune system and protect him against diseases such as: tetanus, whooping cough, rubella, hepatitis B, polio, and others.
 Thanks to vaccines, these diseases are now rare.
 Most are no longer longer known, even though they caused epidemics in the past.
-Furthermore, vaccines save you money as treating a preventable disease is very costly and if we avoid vaccination, diseases can reemerge and affect many people.
+Furthermore, vaccines save you money as treating a preventable disease is very costly and, if we avoid vaccination, diseases can reemerge and affect many people.

 Many parents have doubts about the side effects that may occur after vaccinating their children.
-Side effects do exist, but they are most commonly mild such as: pain around the bite or fever.
+They do exist, but they are most commonly mild such as: fever or pain around affected area.
 There is a possibility of developing more serious side effects but they are extremely rare.
 Now, despite side effects, illnesses are always worse than the collateral effects that vaccines bring.
-Therefore, we must not be afraid and be very conscious about what the media informs us and the myths that surround vaccines.
+Therefore, we must not be afraid of them and we must be very conscious about what the media informs about the myths that surround vaccines.